Fayrose96/Random-User-API-Performance-Test/README.md

 # Random-User-API-Performance-Test

 ## About this project:
 ### This project demonstrates how to perform load testing and stress testing using Apache JMeter.
-Our goal is to evaluate the performance of the web application named (Random data API) under various load conditions and identify the stress points/bottleneck point.
+Our goal is to evaluate the web application named (Random Data API)  performance under various load conditions and identify the stress points/bottleneck points.

 ## Prerequisites
 - JMeter 5.6.2